-Jayco dealers are our special partners in customer service; we work closely with them in an effort to keep you satisfied.
+We work closely with Jayco dealers to provide customer service for you.
 We honestly feel that Jayco dealers are on the whole the best in the business.
 And with nearly 300 of them in the U.S. and Canada you should never be too far from help if you ever need it.